IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_quota.html.markdown

   Get information about an IBM Cloud resource quota.
 ---

-# ibm\_resource_quota
+# ibm_resource_quota

-Import the details of an existing quota for an IBM Cloud as a read-only data source.
-You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
+Retrieve information for an existing quota for an IBM Cloud as a read-only data source.
+For more information, about resource quote, see [ibmcloud resource quota](https://cloud.ibm.com/docs/account?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_quota).

-## Example Usage
+## Example usage

 ```terraform
 data "ibm_resource_quota" "rsquotadata" {